 When I first saw photos of Jess Bruggink‘s midcentury modern home back in March, my jaw dropped.
 The wood ceilings, the wildly inviting living spaces, the beautiful kitchen that was remodeled entirely by Jess and her husband, Ross—all of it had me at first glance.

 Jess is a designer by trade (as is Ross), and their delightfully vibrant aesthetics are on full display all throughout the home.
 Today we’re sharing a full tour of this dazzling space, along with a sneak peek into Jess’s life, career, and all of the details behind the design (hint: available product sources can be found at the bottom, for those interested!).
-We hope you enjoy taking a tour through this charming space.

 I studied graphic design in college and began my career as an intern at an advertising agency.
 My favorite part of design has always been working with print, pattern, and color palettes.
 After a couple of more traditional design jobs, I landed my dream job as a stationery designer.
 At this job, I was able to combine my design skills with my love for surface design.
 In order to create unique prints, I developed my painting and lettering skills.
 I loved seeing so much of my art applied to real life products.